 Orchard School is a well-maintained, modern building situated in the picturesque village of Castle Donington.
-Built in 1970, and extended in 2016, it currently has 275 pupils on roll aged between 4 and 11 years old.
+Built in 1970, and extended in 2016, it currently has around 330 pupils on roll aged between 4 and 11 years old.

-The extensive grounds, which include two large playing fields, trim trail, and wildlife area, have been developed to support learning, and provide an attractive and safe environment for all children to enjoy.
+The extensive grounds, which include two large playing fields, a trim trail, and a wildlife area, have been developed to support learning and provide an attractive and safe environment for all children to enjoy.
 An outdoor classroom is available for lessons in warmer weather and for shelter during breaks.

 Inside, the school offers a rich, rewarding and highly stimulating learning environment.
 Children begin in our well-equipped Foundation Stage classroom, with a purpose-built outdoor learning environment, in the school year they turn five.

-In Key Stage 1, the school is semi open-plan with each base leading to the main corridor and a free-flowing practical area.
+In Key Stage 1, the school is semi-open-plan with three of our four infant classrooms leading to the main corridor and a free-flowing practical area.
 This provides each class with an enclosed classroom area for formal work but allows for easy movement between the bases for flexible working opportunities.
-The classrooms in Key Stage 2 are enclosed.
-All classrooms have an interactive whiteboard and access to laptop computers.
+We have an additional Key Stage 1 classroom based in a newly refurbished mobile, with its own courtyard, for outdoor learning opportunities.
+The six classrooms in Key Stage 2 are enclosed and are based in the main school block, or are part of the ‘new build’.

 The school operates a flexible policy regarding the organisation of year groups.
 Currently, children attending the school are divided into ten single or mixed-age classes (EYFS to Year 6).
 Pupil allocation is always decided upon according to age and not ability or friendship.
 Due to un-even admission numbers, the number of children in each class may vary year upon year.